Most PSU students “party” less than 2 nights each week (80%).

-Given that everyone is different, please note if your student has historically “endured” uncomfortable circumstances, has not made contact, and does not advocate well for his/herself.
+Given that everyone is different, please note if your student has historically “endured” uncomfortable circumstances, has not made contact, and does not advocate well for themselves.
 If necessary, contact a Residence Life staff member who will discreetly “check in” on their experience.

 Mid-term examinations can be a particularly stressful milestone for the first-year student.

-Six week grades are issued to students and parents/guardians in October.
+Six week grades are issued to students and families in October.
 This is a good indication of your student’s progress to date, but there is still time for struggling students to employ new strategies and get on track.
 It is important to discuss academic progress with your student.
 Congratulate them on their successes and seek to identify any challenges.
 Some students may feel discouraged, stressed, scared or excited and over-confident.
-Encourage your child to connect with their advisor for assistance and to focus on continuing patterns of success or developing new habits toward success.
+Encourage your student to connect with their advisor for assistance and to focus on continuing patterns of success or developing new habits toward success.